 Montrose and MacColla

-Marching slowly down the River Tweed he reached Kelso on the 8th or 9th of September.
+Marching slowly down the River Tweed he arrived at Kelso on the 8th or 9th of September.
 The news that both Hume and Roxburgh had been taken prisoner by Leslie and sent to Berwick reached Montrose at Kelso.

 Battle of Philiphaugh

-In his absence Charles, accused of making war against his own subjects was brought to London and charged with treason.
-He was executed on the 30th January 1649.
-Within a few weeks the English parliament had abolished the monarchy.
+Within a few weeks, the English parliament abolished the monarchy.
 Scotland, still an independent nation, now recognised Charles II, in exile in Holland, as king, the true successor to his father.